Node Architecture

 - TPROXY redirects packets to proxy

-- Proxy uses
+- Proxy uses the accepted socket

 This provides kernel-level interception without a TUN device.